hungryinc/js-light-utils/README.md

-# Sprinkles: A little sugar for your vanilla js.
+# JS Light Utils

-Sprinkles is a tiny collection of js utils to make it painless to ditch your framework.
+JS Light Utils is a small collection of js utils wrapped up into a familiar jquery like $ object.
+But with a much smaller footprint.

 - DOM: Powered by [jbone](https://www.npmjs.com/package/jbone) -- a tiny jquery replacment.
 - AJAX: A [promise-based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)  implementation with jquery syntax.
 Includes the es6-promise polyfill.